SENERGY-Platform/client-connector-lib/README.md

 ##### Quick start

 Start a connector-client by instantiating a `Client` object with a device manager object or class.

+    class Client(device_manager)

 + To avoid multiple instantiations the connector-client implements the singleton pattern.
 + The client API uses static methods, thus allowing calls directly from the class or an object.
 + Threading is managed internally, wrapping the connector-client in a thread is not necessary.